WebKit/standards-positions/README.md

 ### Possible positions

-**Please note:** Only once a label is assigned to an issue does it represent WebKit's position.
+Only once a label is assigned to an issue does it represent WebKit's position.
 Individual responses to issues do not represent the WebKit team's position on a standard or feature.
 Positions are not final.
 We are happy to revisit postions as new information becomes available.